nskeip/sche/README.txt

 Roadmap:

 [x] Write a simple parser (without nesting).
 [x] Fix the bug that invalidates pointers in Arena.
-Introduced ChainArena.
+Introduce ChainArena.
 [ ] Add nesting to the parser.
 [ ] Make a usable calculator.
 [ ] ...